"We should not teach children the sciences but give them a taste for them."

 Engineering

-Students explored civil engineering with field experience evaluating a traffic light and checking vehicle speeds.
-Mechanical engineering principles were introduced through building t-shirt cannons.
+Students explore civil engineering with field experience evaluating a traffic light and checking vehicle speeds.
+Mechanical engineering principles are introduced through building T-shirt cannons.

 Math